ARM-software/CMSIS-NN/README.md

 Technology.

 The compiler option *'-fomit-frame-pointer'* is enabled by default at -O and higher.
-When no optimization level is specified, you may need to specifiy '-fomit-frame-pointer'.
+When no optimization level is specified, you may need to specify '-fomit-frame-pointer'.

 The compiler option *'-fno-builtin'* does not utilize optimized implementations of e.g. memcpy and memset, which are heavily used by CMSIS-NN.
 It can significantly downgrade performance.
 So this should be avoided.
 The compiler option *'-ffreestanding'* should also be avoided as it enables '-fno-builtin' implicitly.